nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ## Worker

-This object contain all public information and method about a worker.
-In the master it can be optained using `cluster.workers` or `cluster.eachWorker`.
-In a worker it can be optained using `cluster.worker`.
+This object contains all public information and method about a worker.
+In the master it can be obtainedusing `cluster.workers` or `cluster.eachWorker`.
+In a worker it can be obtained ained using `cluster.worker`.

 ### Worker.workerID